n-budzinski/DMCR_MasterServer_py3/README.md

 <br />

-### **Server blocks ports required to for hole punching - the game will not work properly on the system hosting the server!**
+### **Server blocks ports required for hole punching - the game will not work properly on the system hosting the server!**

 <br />
 <br />